 Our team have a strong adherence to ethical practices, including staff behaviour, the acquisition of information, attributing imagery and facts, advertising, and more.
 We invite you to learn more about our ethics in our Editorial Policy.

 Teisha Cloos is a proud Indigenous, South Sea Island, Croatian and Dutch woman whose heritage has made her passionate about all things environmental, particularly the ocean, and travel.

 Growing up Teisha had sport in her veins and found herself representing Australia in athletics at the age of 16.

 This passion for sport led to her undertaking a degree in Journalism at the University of Wollongong, which she completed in 2017.

-Teisha is currently studying a Bachelor of Laws and hopes to one day keep working with her community in the juvenile justice or ocean law sectors.
+Teisha is currently studying a Bachelor of Laws and hopes to one day work in the Sports Law or ocean law sectors.

 Giovanni was born and raised on Noongar Country after his parents immigrated from Sicily.

 He has reported for The West Australian, The New York Times, The Telegraph, The National, SBS and others, and was a finalist in the 2016, 2020 and 2021 Western Australia Media Awards.